Components of Donated Blood Products

 Packed Red Blood Cells (PRBCs)

 Packed red blood cells (PRBCs) are a concentrated preparation of red blood cells.
-They are prepared by removing most of the plasma from whole blood.
-PRBCs are typically used to treat patients who have anemia, a condition in which there are not enough red blood cells to carry oxygen to the body’s tissues.
+This blood product is prepared by removing most of the plasma from whole blood.
+PRBCs are typically used to treat patients who have anemia.
 Packed red cells are the treatment of choice for most transfusions including chronic anemia.

-PRBCs should be stored at 2-6°C and transported in a temperature-controlled environment.
-They have a shelf life of 35 days.
+PRBCs blood product should be stored at 1-6°C and transported in a temperature-controlled environment.
+They have a shelf life of 21 – 42 days depending on additive solutions.

 • Anemia